-We’ve taken hundreds of calls walking people, and organizations, through the big-picture questions that come with any marketing initiative and the smaller, project-specific questions that come with digital marketing efforts.
-As we’ve talked to various groups, we’ve realized certain calls feel more productive and more streamlined than others.
+We’ve taken hundreds of calls walking organizations through the big-picture questions that come with any marketing initiative, and as we’ve talked to various groups, we’ve realized certain calls feel more productive, inspiring, and invigorating than others.

 What made these calls different?
-Well, many of those organizations came into the conversation having thought about the topics and questions below.
-As marketers we want nothing more than to help your business succeed online, but to do that we need clarity on the 12 topics below.
+Well, many of those organizations came into the conversation having thought about the topics and questions below, which range from knowing your overarching business goals all the way to having a partnership perspective.

 Knowing your overall company goals will help you define how any new marketing initiatives fit into the overall success of your organization.